-Jussie Smollett: a complete timeline
+Jussie Smollett: Timeline from actor's arrest to guilty verdict

 Chicago police say the actor is charged with "disorderly conduct/filing a false police report".

-Earlier in the day, a reporter in America obtains footage appearing to show the brothers buying materials, including ski masks, that had allegedly been worn by the people who attacked the actor.
+Earlier in the day, a reporter in the US obtains footage appearing to show the brothers buying materials, including ski masks, that had allegedly been worn by the people who attacked the actor.

 Mr Smollett's lawyers say they will "conduct a thorough investigation and mount an aggressive defence".